eslamHamdi/Paging-3-ToDo-app/README.md

 ## Application Description

-it's a sample app utilizing the power of Paging library 3 (like caching data and handling errors) exposing the requested data(Retrofit,Room) through kotlin flow and rx java 3 integration also dagger-hilt used as dependency injection framework
+it's a sample app utilizing the power of Paging library 3 (like caching data and handling errors) exposing the requested data(Retrofit,Room) through kotlin flow and rx java 3 integrating also dagger-hilt used as dependency injection framework